-If you have been in freelance translating for long, you might have experienced various forms of translation scams.
+If you have been in freelance translating for a long, you might have experienced various forms of translation scams.
 If not, you must have read about them somewhere.
-OverPayment is an old technique that scammers have been using it against freelance translators.
-This post is to alert the fellow translators so they don’t get trapped in this scam.
+OverPayment is an old technique that scammers have been using against freelance translators.
+This post is to alert fellow translators so they don’t get trapped in this scam.

-What is Overpayment Scam?
+What is an Overpayment Scam?

 Overpayment scams work by getting you to ‘refund’ a scammer who has sent you too much money for an item you are selling.

-What does Overpayment scam mean to translators?
+What does an Overpayment scam mean to translators?

 The scammers usually send an extra amount of money than the one specified in the invoice.
 They will ask for a refund later on.

-The overpayment scam is also known as “PUBLIC ORGANIZATION PROCEDURES RESEARCH PHASE 1” scam but it can have various forms.
+The overpayment scam is also known as the “PUBLIC ORGANIZATION PROCEDURES RESEARCH PHASE 1” scam but it can have various forms.

 Here is an article by Alex Levoff.
 He explains this scam explicitly.
 I found this article somewhere in a Facebook group.
 I am posting this here thinking that it will help other translators.